highlights of operations

 - Chevron is a sponsor of the Richmond High School Robotics Program.
 Students in the program learn critical life and work-related skills by working side by side with professionals who mentor the students through the process of building a robot for the FIRST (For Inspiration and Recognition of Science and Technology) Robotics Competition.

 - JASON Learning is a national nonprofit program that inspires students to pursue careers in STEM fields through award-winning curricula developed with the National Geographic Society and the National Oceanic and Atmospheric Administration.
-Chevron funds the project in 11 Houston-area school districts, where more than 1,000 teachers have received training.
+Chevron funds the project in 10 Houston-area school districts, where more than 1,000 teachers have received professional development training.
 More than 135,000 students participate in the program.

 improving career and technical training